openlayers/closure-util/readme.md

 Utilities for working with Closure Library projects.

-# Plans
+## Plans

-## Debug Server
+### Debug Server

-Status: not started
+**Status:** not started

 The debug server provides a script loader that loads library files (your application and Closure Library) in dependency order.
-The server can be configured to watch for changes to library files, triggering a reload to applications using the script loader.
+The server can be configured to watch for changes to library files, triggering a reload to pages using the script loader.
+The server can also be configured to serve other static assets and can be used as middleware in an existing application or as a standalone server.

-## Replacement for `depswriter.py`
+### Replacement for `depswriter.py`

-Status: groundwork laid
+**Status:** groundwork laid

 The package can be used in other Node applications to write `deps.js` files.
 A standalone utility provides the same functionality.

-# Currently
+## Currently

-See the [tests](tests/spec) for details about what works.
+See the [tests](test/spec) for details about what works.
 Currently, the package exports a `Manager` for working with scripts and resolving dependencies.

 ```js
 var Manager = require('closure-util').Manager;